giantswarm/docs/src/content/ui-api/management-api/authentication/automation/index.md

 ## Security considerations

 Service account tokens do not expire automatically.
-So the self-contained kubeconfig file you are creating could become a security thread.
+So the self-contained kubeconfig file you are creating could become a security threat.
 To avoid this, you can take these precautions:

-- Create servicee accounts specifically for each use case.
+- Create service accounts specifically for each use case.
 By the use of RBAC, grant only the permissions required for that use case.
 - Rotate service account credentials regularly.
 This can be done simply by deleting the service account's secret.

 ## Putting it all together {#script}